 The big electric car news out of Detroit these days is GM’s decision to make Cadillac their leading electric brand.

-Starting in 2021, GM will be launching what they refer to as the “BEV3” platform as an all-electric long range Cadillac.
+Starting in 2021, GM will be launching the “BEV3” platform as an all-electric long range Cadillac.
 The BEV3 platform (GM terminology, the Voltec Gen 1 & 2 being the Volt, and BEV2 being the Bolt) will ultimately form the powertrain of over 10 Cadillac models, likely rounding out Cadillac’s entire lineup.
 GM CEO Mary Barra identified 300 miles as “the sweet spot” in range that GM feels will make all-electric cars appealing to the masses.
 Although Cadillac hasn’t given a date for this transition to all-electric, they appear to be committed to this course of action, and are closely studying Tesla’s moves to gauge the best and most profitable way to phase in electrics and phase out gas cars.

 There is reason for cautious optimism here; GM has followed through with past announcements concerning electrification, and there is no reason to believe that they will welch on this promise.
 That being said, GM hasn’t announced a clear timeline of the electrification of the Cadillac brand, and promising a car in 2021 doesn’t necessarily mean that Cadillac will become the all-electric GM brand overnight, or ever.
 It will be quite some time before no gas powered Cadillacs will be found on dealer lots, especially considering Cadillac’s lineup of large, heavy sedans and SUVs.
 At present, it’s hard to imagine what an all-electric Escalade will look like, but according to GM, it could be coming.